tearust/teaproject/_epochs/Epoch-2.md

 Below are the steps described in the video in more detail.

 ## Preparing Your Wallet
-More info is available in the [TEA Browser wallet](https://github.com/tearust/teaproject/wiki/TEA-Browser-Wallet) wiki post.
+First install the Polkadot{.js} extension and then create your wallet account.
+Then you'll be able to use the faucet to generate some TEA necessary for the gas to pay for your first transactions.

 ## Sign Up For CML Seed Coupons
 You 'll need the TEA Project's NFT known as Camellia (CML) to start mining on the TEA network.
-The investor registration form for our latest epoch is available [on our Github wiki](https://github.com/tearust/teaproject/wiki/Mining-Contest:-Competitor-Checklist) to sign up for redeemable CML seed coupons.
+The investor registration form for our latest epoch is available as a Google Form to sign up for redeemable CML seed coupons.

 Testers will be able to see their CML coupons in their tea wallet when the new epoch starts.